Be Prepared in Portugal: 6 Things I Wish I Knew Before Going There

 6. Walking the Hills of Lisbon is a Workout

-Along with the slippery tiles, the streets are steep and narrow.
+Along with the slippery tiles, the streets are steep and narrow in Lisbon.
 It’s important that you bring water, a snack, and shoes with really good traction while exploring this city.

 Walking a mile in Lisbon is not the same as walking a mile in Manhattan.
 The texture of the pavement and dramatic inclines makes for a good workout.